 Independent choreographer; dancer for Beth Gill, Molissa Fenley, Michou Szabo, and zoe | juniper

-Workshops - International
+Workshops - NYC

 People often wonder what is the best way to support and foster the development of emerging artists.
 I think the workshops are a great solution.
 What could be better than working to improve technique and learn prestigious repertory under the direction of insightful and interested coaches?
 It is a great introduction to the NYC dance scene.

 graduate of University of North Carolina School of the Arts